planosphere/PAGE/.github/ISSUE_TEMPLATE/submit-gene-expression-observation-curation.md

 # Your Orcid ID
 add your orcid ID.
 If you don't have one, get one [here](https://orcid.org/register).

+# Add your curations
-[Download this Excel Sheet\(https://github.com/planosphere/PAGE/raw/master/curation/PAGE_curation_table.xlsx), enter your curations, and copy and paste your resulting table below.
+[Download this Excel Sheet](https://github.com/planosphere/PAGE/raw/master/curation/PAGE_curation_table.xlsx), enter your curations, and copy and paste your resulting table below.
 Or fill in value in table provided below.

 ## Observations
 | PLANA Term ID| PLANA Term Label | transcript ID | Specimen Type  |  Life Cycle Type | Experiment Type |